brittany2e/dotnetcore-fsharp-api/README.md

 ## Questions

 Looking for feedback on file structure and module/type organization.
 I would like to do things the functional way, but it's hard to get out of the OO mindset.
 Once a good pattern is set up, it will make adding new endpoints easier.
 How would you structure an api that uses a database for some things and external api calls for other things, and where does the business logic layer fit in?
 I'll try to come up with more complicated endpoint examples.
+Also would like to find good patterns to replace how we are used to doing dependency injection in C#.
+One possibility that looks interesting is: https://dev.to/jhewlett/dependency-injection-in-f-web-apis-4h2o

 ## // TODO